mpv-player/mpv/DOCS/interface-changes.rst

       filter, which is probably not what you want.
 For toggling a deinterlace filter manually, use the "vf toggle" command, and do not set the deinterlace option/property.
-To customize the filter that will be inserted automatically, use the "@deinterlace" filter label with --vf-defaults.
+To customize the filter that will be inserted automatically, use --vf-defaults.
 Details how this works will probably change in the future.
     - remove deinterlace=auto (this was not deprecated, but had only a very obscure use that stopped working with the change above.
 It was also prone to be confused with a feature not implemented by it: auto did _not_